JustDr00py/LoRaDBase/README.md

 ## Overview

-This repository contains two integrated components:
+This repository contains three integrated components:

 1. **LoRaDB**: A specialized database built in Rust for storing and querying LoRaWAN network traffic
 2. **LoRaDB-UI**: A web-based interface for managing devices, executing queries, and generating tokens
+3. **LoRaDB-manager**: A Textual TUI application for managing multiple LoRaDB instances on a single machine

 ## Repository Structure